shabbir0052/action-eslint/README.md

 - configure eslint(create eslint config file) :- `npm run lint -- --init`

+    This will create .eslintrc.cjs file.
+You can replace the content of that file with the one in this repo

 - Run eslint :-`npx eslint '**/*{js,jsx,ts,tsx}'`

 - To do linting while developing the code in VS code you can also install ESLint Extension for vs code